Redundancy

 The 0T code means you may overpay tax on the redundancy payment.
 You will be able to reclaim any overpaid tax and should contact HMRC to check your position.
 They may not be able to do this until the end of the tax year, when they will be able to reconcile your pay and tax position fully.

-You can see how tax is taken off redundancy payments in the example of Tom.
+You can see how tax is taken off redundancy payments in the following example.

 With regards to NIC on taxable payments made after the P45 has been issued, your employer should deduct NIC as normal – unless it is an ‘irregular’ payment like accrued holiday pay in which case they should treat it as a weekly payment.
 This may be a problem if you are usually paid monthly, as a weekly earnings basis will only give you a weekly amount of NIC-free pay to use against the payment, rather than the monthly earnings basis that you may be used to.
 This may mean you receive less pay than you were expecting.
 However, HMRC will not make any refunds of NIC in these circumstances.